“That clerk was certainly giving us the stink-eye,” Sean said as they entered the coffeehouse, “Do you think it was personal?”

 “Anything of earth-shaking importance?”
 Sean asked as he sat down.
 “Are we still hot or are we not?”

-“Except for this photo,” Mary said, showing Sean the image of her standing naked on the balcony in Seattle, the internet has lost interest in us.
+“Except for this photo,” Mary said, showing Sean the image of her standing naked on the balcony in Seattle, “The internet has lost interest in us.
 Would you like a T-shirt of me, au naturel?
-Or perhaps my beautiful body gracing your coffee mug?”
+Or perhaps my beautiful body gracing your coffee mug?
+It’s probably on Etsy already.”

 “As long as it’s tastefully done,” said Sean, “Any other fallout from the buyout?”